 Over the last few weeks we have been treated to televisual gems in the form of the BBC Dynasties nature documentary series narrated by national treasure Sir David Attenborough.

-These are vivid, engrossing and stressful to watch tales of how creatures extend their own personal dynasties – whether they be chimpanzees, penguins, lions, wild dogs or, next week, tigers.
+These are vivid, engrossing and stressful-to-watch tales of how creatures extend their own personal dynasties – whether they are chimpanzees, penguins, lions, wild dogs or (next week) tigers.
 These creatures and their natural habitats are under serious pressure and looking down the barrel of extinction within our lifetimes, thanks to man.